What do breast cancer cells feel inside the tumour?

-Using a new technique, researchers from the GCRC's Dr Luke McCaffrey lab alongside Dr Chris Moraes' lab (McGill’s Department of Chemical Engineering), have found tiny and previously undetectable ‘hot spots’ of extremely high stiffness inside aggressive and invasive breast cancer tumours.
+Using a new technique, a team of McGill University researchers has found tiny and previously undetectable ‘hot spots’ of extremely high stiffness inside aggressive and invasive breast cancer tumours.
 Their findings suggest, for the first time, that only very tiny regions of a tumor need to stiffen for metastasis to take place.
 Though still in its infancy, the researchers believe that their technique may prove useful in detecting and mapping the progression of aggressive cancers.

-“We are now able to see these features because our approach allows us to take measurements within living, intact, 3D tissues,” says Dr. Chris Moraes.
+“We are now able to see these features because our approach allows us to take measurements within living, intact, 3D tissues,” says Chris Moraes, from McGill University’s Department of Chemical Engineering, a Canada Research Chair and senior author on a recent research paper in Nature Communications.
 “When tissue samples are disrupted in any way, as is normally required with standard techniques, signs of these ‘hot spots’ are eliminated.”